bonitasoft/bonita-doc/md/enforce-password-policy.md

 # Enforce Password Policy

-A Password Policy defines a set of rules to determine whether a new password is valid.
+A Password Policy defines a set of rules to determine whether a new password is valid or not.

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.